MernGG/EnderScript/README.md

 # Some warnings/erros
   - Don't close windows tasks like windows explorer because it will mess with your computer and if you do completely shutting down your computer will fix it.
   - EAC and other Anticheats will give you an error when closing the games used by them.
+  - Most games wont close without admin rights so i recommend using the admin versions.

 # Why
 Idk why I made this its pretty usefull in certain situations but I was just bored.